ZohairGandhi/shopping-cart/README.md

 ## Built With

-- Vite
+- Vite - For fast development and building the application
-- React
+- React - For building UI
-- React Router
+- React Router - For client-side routing, enabling navigation between pages without full page reloads
-- styled-components
+- styled-components - For styling React components
-- FakeStore API
+- FakeStore API - To simulate product data
+- PropTypes - For type checking

 ## Live Demo